divio/divio-cloud-docs/how-to/uwsgi-performance.rst

 How to fine-tune your server's performance
 ==========================================

-In the Divio Control Panel for your project, you can easily change the resources (instances, RAM, storage, transfer) allocated to your project to adjust for its needs.
+In the Divio Control Panel for your application, you can easily change the resources (instances, RAM, storage, transfer) allocated to your application to adjust for its needs.

 In most cases, having chosen suitable values for these, you won't need to make further changes.

-If however your project has unusual demands or sees unusual traffic, you can also fine-tune some settings to match its needs even better.
+If however your application has unusual demands or sees unusual traffic, you can also fine-tune some settings to match its needs even better.

 Optimising the settings for a high-traffic site isn't just a case of allocating more resources